 Project: QMS01, M29, HS11, GP40, EP18, EP23, QMS16, GP47, QMS21, EP31, QMS17

-NOTE 1: In EP18, the combination of frequency of occurrence and severity is also risk; NOTE 2: A potential hazard or quality deficiency associated with a process, product, or service.
+NOTE 1: In CLSI EP18, the combination of frequency of occurrence and severity is also risk; NOTE 2: A potential hazard or quality deficiency associated with a process, product, or service.

 risk management